lodestone/MacBak/README.md

 Usage
 -----

-* Run it manually ./MacBak.sh from the command line
+* Run it manually ./MacBak.rb from the command line
 * Create a Launchd plist file (check repo for example)
 * Schedule it in cron

-NOTE : Apart from the alerts, it should work perfectly on Linux as well, just make ALERT blank in the conf file.
+NOTE : Apart from the alerts, it should work perfectly on Linux as well, just make ALERT off in the conf file.
+Infact I use MacBak to keep certain directories on Ubuntu Linux servers in sync.

 Todo
 ----